jentery/mdia200v2/worksheet2.md

 ## Format

-This open-book worksheet contains *five* prompts totaling 100 points.
+This open-book worksheet contains *five* prompts totalling 100 points.
 Each response is worth 20 points.
 You are welcome to attach media (audio, image, or video files) to your response when prompted.

 ## The Five Prompts